 Today, water pollution is the biggest threat to mankind.
+What is meant by water pollution and what are its causes and prevention methods.
 Pollution is the undesirable change in the physical, chemical, or biological characteristics of land, air, or water.
 Pollution may be natural or man-made.
 The substances or agents that cause such changes are called pollutants.
 A pollutant is a substance that is released into the environment in a harmful amount, usually as a result of human activity.
 The atmosphere, sea, and waterways are all at risk from pollution.

 The pollution of water